 The preliminary task performed by the JRC includes the revision of the GeoDCAT-AP 3 specification, providing comments in the period from July to September 2024.

-As main role, the JRC will take care of the pilot organisation and management, and running selected INSPIRE-compliant metadata testing.
+As main role, the JRC will take care of the pilot organisation and management and running selected INSPIRE-compliant metadata testing.
 For the later purpose, a semi-automated transformation process is foreseen.
-Tools for testing have not been selected at the time of the Second Meeting of the pilot.
+Tools for testing have not been selected at the time of the second meeting of the pilot.

 On the other hand, the JRC is and will be supporting the identification of examples on tagging HVDs, based on the inputs provided by different Member States.
 The goal is to promote an INSPIRE good practice on this matter.